-UE operates on two basic principles: rank-and-file control and aggressive struggle.
-Our slogan is “The Members Run This Union,” and in the union's more than 140 autonomous locals around the country, that's exactly what happens.
+UE operates on the basic principles of rank-and-file control and aggressive struggle.
+Our slogan is “The Members Run This Union,” and in the union's more than 100 autonomous locals around the country, that's exactly what happens.

-Since membership control is critically important to UE, we hold annual national conventions.
+Since membership control is critically important to UE, we hold national conventions every two years.
 Elected local union representatives meet each year to set UE policy by debating and approving resolutions submitted by local unions from around the country.
 To hold conventions less frequently would only reduce the voice of the membership in running the union.